 Archaeological monitoring is not a substitute for completing archaeological identification and/or evaluation testing prior to construction.
 Late discovery of archaeological sites usually forecloses options to avoid effects to the site(s).
-With the approval of FHWA, SHPO, and considering the views of consulting Tribes/Nations and other consulting parties, monitoring may be part of a solution on the occasion that archaeological testing is impossible prior to construction.
+With the approval of the lead federal agency, the SHPO, and considering the views of consulting Tribes/Nations and other consulting parties, monitoring may be part of a solution on the occasion that archaeological testing is impossible prior to construction.